 Mary Seacole House

-Mary Seacole House is a multicultural mental health resource service for people from primarily black and racial minority groups who are living with mental health issues and who also encounter racism or discrimination in their day to day lives..
+Mary Seacole House is a multicultural mental health charity and a resource service for people from primarily BAMER (Black, Asian, Minority Ethnic and Refugee) communities who are living with mental health issues and who also encounter racism or discrimination in their day to day lives.

 Mary Seacole House offers a wide and varied range of support aiming to develop the confidence of people using the service.